 FinTech industry, resulting from the strengthening of linkages between the financial services and information technology sector, is a real technological whirlwind, providing financial markets with an enormous leap in progress.
-And while innovative solutions enable faster, cheaper and more convenient provision of financial services for customers, after the European Union’s General Data Protection Regulation (hereinafter – Regulation) enters into force in May, 2018, FinTech companies should get ready to implement the provisions of the Regulation, as these companies, providing payment and other financial services, collect, control and process a wide range of personal data.
+And while innovative solutions enable faster, cheaper and more convenient provision of financial services for customers, after the European Union’s General Data Protection Regulation (hereinafter – Regulation) has entered into force in May, 2018, FinTech companies should get ready to implement the provisions of the Regulation, as these companies, providing payment and other financial services, collect, control and process a wide range of personal data.

 First of all, it is important to note that the Regulation applies not only to the FinTech companies established in EU but also to the companies established outside EU, if they have European customers.